TheAttentionSeeker5050/TheRealBudgetTracker/README.md

 - Simulators (i.e. debt repayment, compound interest, loan amortization)
 - Real time market watch
 - Share button and download options (pdf, spreadsheets, csv)

-## Known bugs

-- I'm still figuring out how to add a js chart functionality
-- The rest api is not there yet
-- This is a backend only application.
-In the future when I get the rest framework working I will add a React backend.
-Probably an android app too.
-We'll see.
-- As I stated the previous point, I will get rid of the django templates for something more on the front end.
-That will give me the freedom to make an app style website.
+- Postgres database system

 ## Libraries, technologies and frameworks I'm using

 - Still using sqlite3, but I will switch to postgres later.
-I have done it before, I just don't want to bother
+I have done it before, I just don't want to bother at this moment
 - I got the mock data from a website called Mockaroo
 - Django (dah!!?)
-- I will add react in the future
+- There is no need for a frontend framework, I can do fine with vanilla js on the frontend
-- Django rest framework in which I'm working on at this moment
+- Django rest framework
 - A js chart library called Charts.js
 - Django class based views
-- I am using the vanilla django templates at this moment
-- Vanilla JS for the filter buttons and whatnot, but will transform all that to react